swag-bi/swag/README.md

 The project comes with an example [SWAG for analysis of asylum applications](https://github.com/swag-bi/swag/blob/master/src/main/webapp/WEB-INF/resources/Uploaded/AGs/eurostat_AG_AMCIS2021.ttl) which you can use to try the project out.

-You will need a local SPARQL database e.g., GraphDB, running on port 7200 and a repository called "AMCIS_2021".
+You will need a local SPARQL database e.g., GraphDB, running on port 7200 and a repository named "AMCIS_2021".
 Alternatively, you can change it and set up your connection string at [SWAG for analysis of asylum applications](https://github.com/swag-bi/swag/blob/master/src/main/webapp/WEB-INF/resources/Uploaded/AGs/eurostat_AG_AMCIS2021.ttl).

 You will need to load the data into your SPARQL database in order to be able to obtain actual results and instntiate the SWAG:
 * Download [dimension instances](https://github.com/lorenae/qb4olap/blob/master/examples/eurostat_instances_QB4OLAP_v1.3.ttl) and load them into your SPARQL database.